laravel-notification-channels/twitter/CONTRIBUTING.md

 ## Viability

 When requesting or submitting new features, first consider whether it might be useful to others.
 Open source projects are used by many developers, who may have entirely different needs to your own.
-Think about whether or not your feature is likely to be used by other users of the project.
+Consider whether your feature is likely to be of use to other users of the project.

 ## Procedure